mephi42/initramfs-wrap/README.md

         -o initramfs-dbg.cpio.gz
 ```

-The generated `initramfs-dbg.cpio.gz` will have the following structure:
+The generated `initramfs-dbg.cpio.gz` will have roughly the following structure:

 ```
 ├── bin
-├── init -> /usr/lib/systemd/systemd
+├── init
 └── orig
 ```